Teen climate activist Greta Thunberg protests at White House

 Thunberg joined a few hundred people who shouted slogans and sang, but was careful to stay near the back, avoiding the limelight and questions from the media before finally addressing her supporters.

-"Never give up -- we will continue," she said in a speech thanking the crowd and rallying the wider teen environment movement to keep up the pressure on polluters.
+“Never give up — we will continue,” she said in a speech thanking the crowd and rallying the wider teen environment movement to keep up pressure on polluters.

 “I´m just going to say I´m so incredibly grateful for every single one of you, I´m so proud of you to have come here,” she said.